codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 There is quite a bit of code in this function at first glance, so let's break it down.
 In the first 2 lines, we load up the `background` and `logo` images from file, using the `loadImage` function, along with the identifier we stored in the `req` object.

-In the following 4 lines, we extract the width and height of the background image, and create a new, blank canvas object with these dimensions.
+In the following 2 lines, we extract and store the width and height of the background image.
+Then we load up our font to use, before creating a new, blank canvas object with these dimensions.
 A blank canvas is like opening up Paint and creating a new file.
 After we create the canvas, we get a reference to the context of the canvas.
 The context is the interface to the canvas, and is the way we draw onto the canvas.
-It has all the functions to add images, text, shapes, fills etc. You can think of it as equivalent to the tools palette, with all the brushes, pens, buckets etc, in Paint or Photoshop.
+It has all the functions to add images, text, shapes, fills etc. You can think of it as equivalent to the tools palette, with all the brushes, pens, buckets etc., in Paint or Photoshop.

 Because we want the logo to be a little indented from the right and bottom of the background image, we use the `logoPadding` variable to define the amount of padding we want.
 Then we draw the background image to the canvas, using the [`drawImage()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) function.
-The first argument to this function is the image we want to draw, and the second and third arguments are the x and y coordinates of the top left corner of where we want to place the image.
-The next 2 coordinates are the width and height of the image we want to draw.
+The first argument to this function is the image we want to draw, and the second and third arguments are the `x` and `y` coordinates of the top left corner of where we want to place the image.
+The next 2 coordinates are the `width` and `height` of the image we want to draw.

 Then we draw the logo image to the canvas, using the [`drawImage()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) function again.
 This time, we place it at the bottom right corner of the canvas, adjusted by the padding amount.

 Now, we need to add the text to the image.
 We define a padding amount for the text as well, as we'd want it offset from the sides of the image.
 We use the `textPadding` variable to define this amount.
 Then we define the font and size we want the text to be, along with the alignment when we draw it.

 Text drawn straight onto an image can be difficult to read, especially if the image has colours close to the text.
 To solve this problem, we'll first draw a background rectangle behind the text.
 This will give us a nice contrast between the text and the background.
 To find out how wide this background should be, we use the [`measureText()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/measureText) function.
 This function returns an object with the dimensions in pixels that the text would take, given the set font and size.
 We also set the `fillStyle` to specify the colour the background should be.
 We're using `rgba` notation, which specifies the Red, Green, Blue and Alpha values for the colour.
 Alpha is the amount of transparency the fill should have, on a scale from 0(totally transparent) to 1(totally opaque).
 We then use the [`fillRect()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillRect) function to draw the background rectangle.
-The first two arguments are the x and y coordinates of the top left corner of the rectangle, and the next two arguments are the width and height of the rectangle.
+The first two arguments are the `x` and `y` coordinates of the top left corner of the rectangle, and the next two arguments are the width and height of the rectangle.
 We pad the edges a bit of the background rectangle to make sure the text is not too close to the edges of the background.

 Now we can finally draw the text.
-We first change the `fillStyle` to the colour we want for the text.
+First thing is to set the font on the context, and specify the alignment.
+Then we change the `fillStyle` to the colour we want for the text.
 This time, we're using the [Hex notation](https://www.w3schools.com/htmL/html_colors_hex.asp) for the colour, in RGB order. `#444` is a dark grey.
 Then we use the [`fillText()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) function to draw the text.
-The first argument is the text we want to draw, and the next two arguments are the x and y coordinates of the top left corner of where we want to draw the text.
+The first argument is the text we want to draw, and the next two arguments are the `x` and `y` coordinates of the top left corner of where we want to draw the text.
 This is our padding offset.

 Finally, we use the [`toBuffer()`](https://github.com/Automattic/node-canvas#canvastobuffer) function to convert the canvas to a buffer, which is a binary representation of the image which we can use to write an image file.
-We then use the same trick we used to store the `identifier` on the `req`uest object, so that it is available to the next middleware function to use.
+We then use the same trick we used to store the `identifier` on the request object `req`, so that it is available to the next middleware function to use.

 ### Returning the Image